THE INDISPENSABLE GUIDE TO BACKPACKING FOR BEGINNERS

 In addition to owning a first aid kit, you will also need to understand how to perform first aid.
 There are many providers of wilderness first aid courses dotted around the country, so there is really no excuse not to attend one.

 Finding ways to keep yourself feeling, relatively (I mean if you’re not a little dirty, then you’re not trying hard enough!), clean and refreshed on a backpacking trip is key to your overall enjoyment.
 Here are some tips to keep in mind:

 Despite the eye roll that I receive every time I make this joke with my wife, practicing knots is a fun way to build your backpacking skill repertoire.
 I have used knots to hang bear bags, tension guylines on a tent or tarp and secure gear to the outside of a pack.
-Check out our guide to camping knots and be amazed at all the future uses you will find for them!
+Check out our guide to basic knot tying for camping and be amazed at all the future uses you will find for them!

-No discussion on the skills needed for backpacking would be complete without mention of the seven ‘leave no trace’ principles for outdoor responsibility.
+No discussion on the skills needed for backpacking would be complete without mention of the 7 leave no trace principles.
 These guidelines, established by The Leave No Trace Center For Outdoor Ethics, help protect the delicate environments you may be traveling through and they should be followed on every trip you take.

 Sharing your love of nature with your offspring or four-legged best friend can create memories to last a lifetime.
 Be warned though, it’s not always as idyllic as it sounds.
 Caring for yourself in harsh environments, with limited resources, is hard enough.
 Adding someone else to the mix can create a plethora of new challenges.
 Here are some tips to better your odds for a pleasant experience!

 It can be tempting to increase the distance of your planned backpacking route with a child, in an attempt to wear out their, seemingly, endless supply of energy.
 As energetic as they may be at home, hiking requires a different kind of fitness.